jmassey-datadog/security-workshop/readme.md

 * `legitimate_users` with a script to simulate legitimate logins to the server
 * `attacker` with the script to simulate a credential stuffing attack

+This repo also contains a folder named `datadog-terraform`.
+This folder contains the code needed to configure Datadog to visualize this simulation.